 There is Much More Beauty than just the Amalfi Coast

+Mention of Southern Italy is almost synonymous with the idea of travelling the Amalfi Coast and the Cinque Terre.
 While the Amalfi Coast is incredibly beautiful, it definitely suffers from the effects of over-tourism and it certainly isn’t the only breathtaking spot in the region.

 By all means, stop by the Amalfi Coast and cross it off your bucket list, but try and keep your schedule and your mind open to discovering other wonderful, more underrated areas of Southern Italy.

 The coastal town of Lecce is stunning, as are many of the medieval hilltop settlements in Puglia.
 These spots are well worth adding to your radar when planning a trip to Italy.

 Nobody Really Cares if You Order a Cappuccino After 11 am

 Italians don’t really drink cappuccinos after midday.
 They are considered more of a breakfast drink.